OllieJones/sqlite-object-cache/readme.txt

 Q: What are the two hardest things to get right in computer science?

+1. Caching things.
+2. Naming things.
-A: Caching things, naming things, and coping with off-by-one errors.
+3. Coping with off-by-one errors.

 Seriously, the core of WordPress has already worked out, over years of development and millions of sites, how to cache things and name them.
-This plugin simply extends that mechanism.
+This plugin simply extends that mechanism to make those things persistent.

 == Screenshots ==

-1. Description of first screenshot named screenshot-1
-2. Description of second screenshot named screenshot-2
-3. Description of third screenshot named screenshot-3
+1. Settings panel.
+Access it with Settings > Object Cache.
+2. Performance statistics panel.

 == Changelog ==